PaperMC/Starlight/TECHNICAL_DETAILS.md

 chunk light generation, I wrote a simple tool to test it here: https://github.com/Spottedleaf/lightbench

-Please note that when comparing these results from the old Starlight README and now that I've completely switched systems.
+Please note when comparing these results from the old Starlight README that now that I've completely switched systems.
 Back then I ran an i9-8750H processor locked at 2.2GHz (turbo disabled), and now I have a Ryzen 5950X.

 Tested versions: